10 Dog Enrichment Ideas That Don’t Use Food

 10. Discriminators

-Create an enrichment box filled with squeaky toys, tug toys, pieces of newspaper, assorted balls, and tasty treats.
-Revel as your dog chooses what they want to engage with.
+Create an enrichment box filled with squeaky toys, tug toys, pieces of newspaper, assorted balls, and a few treats.
+Take note of what your dog chooses to interact with.

 ✌🏽❤️🐶